Cherreads

 Emily sighed.
 "Fine, whatever," she replied as she gazed up at the ENGINE.

 "It's the thread pulled tight," Ashley sang as she helped another customer.
 "And I am the needle's bite.
-Piercing through chosen skin.
-Stitch by stitch, I dress.
-For I am the Seamstress."
+Piercing through chosen skin."

-Emily's eyebrow raised as she listened to Ashley sing as she worked.
-Goosebumps formed on her pale skin as the lyrics lingered in her mind like an ominous melody.
-Inspired, she pulled out her notebook and scribbled down lyrics before walking down the road wearing the clothes she had made for her.
+Goosebumps formed on Emily's skin as the lyrics lingered in her mind like an ominous melody.
+Inspired, she pulled out her notebook and scribbled down lyrics before walking down the road wearing the clothes Ashley had made for her.